tpritc/verboten_keys/README.md

 end
 ```

 The `forbidden_keys` option lets you set the keys that will be filtered out of the response.
 It takes an array of symbols, and will raise an error if it's not in the right format.
-You should include all of the columns and attributes you absolutely _do not_ want to ever leak from your API.
-The default value is `[]`.
+You should include all of the columns and attributes you absolutely do not want to ever leak from your API.
+The default value is `[]`, which means you need to set this up otherwise Verboten Keys won't do anything.

 The `strategy` option lets you pick how Verboten Keys should handle a forbidden key it finds.
 The default value is `:remove`.
 Acceptable options are `:remove` and `:nullify`: